Small Arms Protective Insert: Physics

 The mechanism of effect lies in absorbing and dissipating the projectile's kinetic energy in local shattering of the ceramic plate and blunting the bullet material on the hard ceramic.
 The Spectra backing then spreads the energy of the impact to a larger area and stops the fragments as well as catching the, now deformed, projectile with its larger surface area.
 The same principle is used for the ceramic tiles used for the armored cockpits of some military airplanes, ceramic composites in ground vehicles, and the anti-spallation liners used in modern armored personnel carriers.

-While the projectile may be stopped by the armor, there is cases of those who have been severely injured or killed by back face defamation.
-Though this is exceptionally rare in the field and in real combat cases, or at least rarely reported, as often in cases of injuries stemming from Behind Armor Blunt Trauma the sources has been found to either be rounds that already exceed or atleast very nearly penetrate the Body Armor in question.
+While the projectile may be stopped by the armor, there are cases of those who have been severely injured or killed by back face deformation.
+Though this is exceptionally rare in the field and in real combat cases, or at least rarely reported, as often in cases of injuries stemming from Behind Armor Blunt Trauma the sources has been found to either be rounds that already exceed or at least very nearly penetrate the Body Armor in question.